YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that the DO command, without an actuallist of parameters, failed because its entryref argument specified a label that has a formallist of parameters.

 Action: Review the interface between the DO and the subroutine.
-Add the actuallist to the DO, remove the formallist from the label, or identify another subroutine to invoke, as appropriate.
+Add the actuallist to the DO, remove the formallist from the label or identify another subroutine to invoke, as appropriate.

 --------------
 ACTLSTTOOLONG